PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 TK Link to Matt's guide or Matt, fold your guide into this one.

 Your team can version control your Docker image via tags in a Docker registry.
 Your Docker image code can be version controlled in a git repository.

-## Option 3: Local storage
-Local flow code storage is only suggested for testing only.
-When creating a deployment you likely will want code capable of running on infrastructure other than your local machine.
-A version-controlled system accessible to other team members with redundancy is a best practice.
-One of the other remote flow code storage options is recommended for production deployments.

 ## Option 4: Cloud-provider storage
 Cloud-provider storage is supported, but not recommended.
 Git-repository based storage or Docker-based storage are the recommended options due to their version control and collaborative capabilities.